HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 !!!
 Note
     The mechanism described above for file-based user registries applies in the same way when custom secrets are used

-### Guidlines for Configuring Credentials from Secrets
+### Guidelines for Configuring Credentials from Secrets

 #### 1. Create a Custom Secret
 Create a secret that will be used to reference credentials, this secret should contain all the required attributes (e.g. "username", "password") needed by the credentials.